 - New Research and Programming: Creating research-based humanities courses for freshmen is just one way to provide analytical and critical thinking skills necessary for successful careers in and outside the world of scholarship.

 - Hopkins at Station North: With a brand-new film center in a burgeoning arts district a mile south of the Homewood campus, Johns Hopkins is poised to compete with some of the nation’s most prestigious film schools.
 We are enhancing the humanities community by enriching the teaching, learning, and creation of new forms of storytelling.

 - Tomorrow’s Humanities Experts: Awareness of the humanities can be raised long before students reach college age.
 Support is needed to help us spark the interest of young people and prospective students and bring them to campus to experience Hopkins humanities firsthand.

-The Krieger School of Arts and Sciences seeks to raise $550 million to achieve its ambitious goals.
-Your gifts will help us create new knowledge for the world, prepare the leaders of tomorrow, and bring the best and brightest faculty members to our campus.
+The Krieger School of Arts and Sciences seeks to raise gifts that help us create new knowledge for the world, prepare the leaders of tomorrow, and bring the best and brightest faculty members to our campus.

 Discover how alumni gifts to Hopkins university-wide are changing the world, one experiment, one performance, one surgery at a time.